sphinx-doc/sphinx/Doc-3k/library/textwrap.rst

    :attr:`fix_sentence_endings` is false by default.

-   Since the sentence detection algorithm relies on ``string.lowercase`` for the definition of "lowercase letter," and a convention of using two spaces after a period to separate sentences on the same line, it is specific to English- language texts.
+   Since the sentence detection algorithm relies on ``string.lowercase`` for the definition of "lowercase letter," and a convention of using two spaces after a period to separate sentences on the same line, it is specific to English-language texts.

 .. attribute:: TextWrapper.break_long_words